Sore loser law: 2021 Buffalo mayoral election

 In the 2021 Buffalo mayoral election, India Walton defeated incumbent mayor Byron Brown in the Democratic Primary on June 25 by 7.02%.
 On June 28, Brown announced on that he would run as a write-in candidate.
 Governor Kathy Hochul declined to endorse a candidate in the race, despite Walton winning the Democratic nomination.
 On November 3, Brown defeated Walton in the general election by 19.17%.

 2025 New York City mayoral election

 In the 2025 New York City Democratic mayoral primary, Zohran Mamdani became the presumptive nominee after defeating Andrew Cuomo and other candidates.
 Cuomo had formed the Fight and Deliver Party before the primary to run in the general election.
 After his defeat, it was confirmed that Cuomo would continue to run in the general election and not withdraw his candidacy, although he was reportedly still deciding whether to actively campaign.
 Cuomo eventually announced he planned to run and campaign in the general election.
+Cuomo lost to Mamdani in the general election on November 4, 2025.